thepirat000/Audit.NET/README.md

 The library will gather contextual information about the user and the machine, as well as the tracked object's state before and after the operation, and optionally [Comments and Custom Fields]() provided.

-It will generate and store an output (event) for each operation, for example (JSON):
+It will generate and store an output (event) for each operation.

+An example of the output in JSON:

 ```javascript
 {